ospalh/anki-addons/pages/Local CSS and DIY night mode.md

 `Z`, `0` to `9` and `_` and added as classes as well, in the form of `model_NN` and `template_NN`.
-As an example, the second card (`card1`) of a model or note type called “Satz Japanese 日本語” and that is called “Hörübung” would have the css classes `loc card card1 model_SatzJapanese template_Hrbung`.
+As an example, the second card (`card1`) of a model or note type called “Satz Japanese 日本語” and that is called “Hörübung” would have the CSS classes `loc card card1 model_SatzJapanese template_Hrbung`.
 These classes can be used to build CSS selectors.